 Long-tap on the result field to bring up the result field menu.
-Select the Copy Result action to copy the result into the clipboard.
+Select the Copy action to copy the result into the clipboard.

 The easiest way to clear the result field is to use a swipe-right gesture on the right-hand side of the result field.
 Alternatively, you can long-tap on the result field to bring up the result field menu and use the Clear Result action.

 Yes, long-press the clear (C) button in the upper left corner of the key pad in order to clear all previous calculations and results.

 You can enter dates using one of two formats: DD.MM.YYYY, or MM.DD.YYYY (or DD,MM,YYYY if the ',' is your decimal separator).
 You can switch between both formats using the result field context menu.
 You can also enter two-digit years (YY) where years 70 or higher are interpreted as 1970, 1971, etc. and lower years as 2001, 2002, 2003,...

 You can subtract the two dates from each other (e.g., 2.11.2014 - 2.6.2014).
 You can also use the dweek and dmon functions to calculate the number of weeks or months by passing the start and end date as its arguments, e.g., dweek(2.6.2014, 2.11.2014).

 Yes, simply use the standard + operator to add days to a date (e.g., 2.6.2014 + 5).

 Yes, simply use the today function.

 Yes, you can use the week function in combination with the today function to calculate the current calendar week, e.g., week(today()).

 Use a swipe-left gesture to "slide" the result into the memory on the left side of the result field.
 The memory icon will become darker when a value has been stored in memory.
 Alternatively, use the 2nd function of the M button.